 How to save on Mississippi closing costs

-While closing costs aren't typically the biggest expense for sellers in Mississippi, you do have some options to help you pay less, if possible.
+While closing costs aren't usually the biggest expense for sellers in Mississippi, there are a few ways to reduce these fees.

 Negotiate for the buyer to pay

 If you're selling in the middle of a hot seller's market with low housing inventory, you could ask the buyer to cover some of your closing costs.

 Competition among buyers is fierce in these market conditions, so they're typically more willing to make concessions so you'll accept their offer on your Mississippi home.

 When you're selling in a buyer's market, however, they'll likely ask you to make more concessions since you won't be getting as many offers.

 It might be possible to save some money by shopping around for cheaper rates on services like title insurance and closing fees.

 However, these costs are relatively low and tend to be fairly consistent among different companies.
 When you're already navigating inspections, repair requests, and appraisals, calling several different companies to find a $50 discount probably isn't worth the hassle!

 The best way to reduce your selling costs is to find a realtor who charges lower listing fees.
 In Mississippi, real estate commission costs an average of $9,159 — that's usually more expensive than the rest of your closing costs combined!